Modi's 'Make in India' push to depend on Chinese steel

 World Steel expects India’s demand to rise 3.4 percent to 76.2 million tonnes in 2014, after growth of 1.8 percent in 2013.
 Structural reforms and improving confidence will support a further 6 percent growth in 2015, it said.

-Indian steelmakers such as JSW, Tata Steel (TISC.NS) and Jindal Steel and Power Ltd (JNSP.NS), however, run the risk of being priced out by their Chinese competitors.
+Indian steelmakers such as JSW, Tata Steel and Jindal Steel and Power Ltd, however, run the risk of being priced out by their Chinese competitors.

 “The global market is such that the only thing that you can do is take some protective action to save the (Indian) industry,” said A.S.
 Firoz, chief economist at a Steel Ministry unit.
 “Otherwise you can’t decide what the global prices will be or at what price China will export steel.”